Transport-for-the-North/caf-freight-tools/README.md

 ### Create conda environment
 Open Anaconda Prompt, accessible from Start Menu or Windows search.
 Navigate to directory containing requirements.txt file.

-Create new conda environment with `conda create --name freightenv --file requirements.txt`.
+Create new conda environment with `conda create -f environment.yml`.
 Use y to proceed if required.

 ## Launching the tool
 Use Anaconda Prompt to navigate to Scripts directory with `cd /d U:\Lot3_LFT\MVP-NoHAM\Scripts`.